Geometry in the Garden Pt. 3

 Peter Newman July 23, 2024

-In the west of Japan, the Hanbe Garden is one of Shigemori’s less-known works.
-It was completed in 1970 when he was 74 and is located on the outskirts of Hiroshima city.
+In the west of Japan, the Hanbe Garden is one of Shigemori’s less-known works and was completed in 1970 when he was seventy-four years old.
 It contains an intricately structured pathway that loops through the garden.
 Along the way are monoliths, inclines, vantage points, bridges, fish ponds, stepping stones, islands and a waterfall.
 On a plateau, some checkered paving from which a line of diagonal squares leads further.

 A pathway is the opposite of a grid.
 In culture, the path is one of the most prevailing life metaphors.
 The spatialization of a story, as we move from one event to the next.
 Walking a path in a garden is living in a frame within a frame, a fractal of time on a much larger journey.
 Like most rock gardens, time moves slower here.
 The sense of everything in its right place feels generous and liberating.
 All has been taken care of — you are free to wander.